sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 (This section is optional but will be one to use each time you want to onboard a new dev in your team)

-Now we are going to create a Developer user with enough rate to develop and publish an app to the different environemnt, we basically will follow the steps listed in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html):
+Now we are going to create a Developer user with enough rate to develop and publish an app to the different environment, we basically will follow the steps listed in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html):

 1. Click on the *Users* section